auth0/docs/adfs.md

 ![](img/adfs-identifier.png)

-10- Leave the default option (Permite all users...) and click `Next`
+10- Leave the default option (Permit all users...) and click `Next`

 11- Click `Next` and then `Close`.
 The UI will show a new window to edit the Claim Rules